You will lose pay for going on strike.

 If you take unprotected or unlawful industrial action you cannot be paid.
-Your employer must deduct at least 4 hours pay.
+Your employer must deduct at least four hours’ pay.
 Asking your employer to pay you for a period when you were on strike is unlawful.
 You can be fined for asking to be paid, and your employer can be fined for making the payment.

 You can be fined for taking unlawful industrial action

 The maximum penalty for taking unlawful industrial action is $44,400 for an individual.
 A court may also order you to pay compensation for damages suffered by others as a result of the action.

 Legal strike action can only occur in limited circumstances